-Nibardo Lopez Rios, Philippe Pouliot, Konstantinos Papoutsis, Alexandru Foias, Nikola Stikov, Frédéric Lesage, Mathieu Dehaes and Julien Cohen-Adad
+Nibardo Lopez Rios, Philippe Pouliot, Konstantinos Papoutsis, Alexandru Foias, Nikola Stikov, Frédéric Lesage, Mathieu Dehaes et Julien Cohen-Adad

 |